Kanchenjunga Circuit Trek

 "Join our team of expert native guides and porters on one of the most challenging and adventurous journeys in the north-eastern Himalayas of Nepal, the Kanchenjunga circuit.
 Spend 18 days exploring the offbeat trekking routes and enjoying breathtaking mountain views on this trek."

-If you are a fan of the Manaslu Circuit and Annapurna Circuit, then our Kanchenjunga trek will be the best trekking destination in Nepal.
+If you are a fan of the Manaslu Circuit and Annapurna Circuit, then our Kanchenjunga Circuit Trek will be the best trekking destination in Nepal.
 This 21-day adventure involves trekking at high altitudes through dense forests and remote settlements.
 You will be traversing around the Nepal-Sikkim (India) border on this trek.
 The journey takes you close to Mt.
 Kanchenjunga, the third-highest mountain in the world.

 We only recommend Kanchenjunga circuit trekking to individuals who have previously done other trekking in Nepal or at least have strong fitness and will.
 This trek is not for beginner trekkers.
 Also, you cannot do the Kanchenjunga circuit trek solo.
 As per the regulations, you have to do this trek with a local travel company like us and in a group of a minimum of two trekkers (not including guides and porters).

-Kanchenjunga is the world’s third-highest mountain, located in the far north-eastern region of Nepal.
+Kanchenjunga (8,586 m) is the world’s third-highest mountain, located in the far north-eastern region of Nepal.
 The mountain peak is considered one of the most beautiful mountains in the world.
 Kanchenjunga trekking has an equally growing popularity, especially among adventure seekers.
 The trekking zone is isolated, natural, and very challenging, making it a journey to remember for life.

 The natural and untouched trekking area offers a great view of landscapes and mountain peaks, along with the unique lifestyle of the remote villages.
 The trek starts from Suketar and enters the wonderful tropical lowlands and alpine meadows, vibrant rhododendron forests, exciting green valleys, and chilling icy glaciers.
 The Kanchenjunga region is a hidden valley with many mysterious places yet to be unraveled.
-The thrill of the trekking in the region makes it an ideal destination for adventure seekers.
-Trekking in this region is a very challenging task, but the trekkers are rewarding with the astounding brilliance of the Himalayas.
+The thrill of trekking in the region makes it an ideal destination for adventure seekers.
+Trekking in this region is a very challenging task, but the trekkers are rewarded with the astounding brilliance of the Himalayas.

 The Kanchenjunga Conservation Area has been protecting the wild flora and fauna and is a major attraction of the region.
-The Conservation Area shelters rare species like the snow leopard, Himalayan black bear, musk deer, red panda and many varieties of birds like the Impheyan, pheasant, red-billed blue magpie, drongo, etc.
+The Conservation Area shelters rare species like the snow leopard, Himalayan black bear, musk deer, red panda, and many varieties of birds like the Impheyan, pheasant, red-billed blue magpie, drongo, etc.

-Kanchenjunga Trekking Route, Kanchenjunga Trek Route
+Kanchenjunga Trekking Route | Kanchenjunga Trek Route | Kanchenjunga Circuit Trek Route

-Kanchenjunga Trek Itinerary
+Kanchenjunga Circuit Trek Itinerary | Kanchenjunga Trek Itinerary

 Kanchenjunga trek difficulty, altitude sickness, and acclimatization